 The 2018 Panorama study showed a decline in several factors related to ERP satisfaction.
 However, this factor of BPR and OCM should have been similar in previous years.

-One proposal is that everything else stayed the same, but companies did not align their project management and change management particularly recently.
-That may or may not be true.
+One proposal is that everything else stayed the same, but companies did not align their project management and change management, particularly recently.
+That may or may not be accurate.
 But I could not find anywhere in the report where it said that factor changed.

-Furthermore, the statement by Panaorama, while certainly partially true, seems overly stated.
+Furthermore, the statement by Panorama, while undoubtedly partially true, seems overly stated.
 It is impossible to see how functionality limitations cannot have been issues that lead to project failure.
 Many ERP projects get caught in extensive and unplanned customizations that blow the budget and the timeline and result in companies biting off more than they can chew.
-It is very common for the RICEF list to grow beyond the company’s willingness to fund the list, requiring an extensive back and forth process where customizations and enhancements, reports, and integrations must be culled.
+It is widespread for the RICEF list to grow beyond the company’s willingness to fund the list, requiring an extensive back and forth process where customizations and enhancements, reports, and integrations must be culled.

 The Oracle Air Force ERP Failure

 In the $ billion Oracle Air Force debacle, the central point of failure was the lie that Oracle’s standard functionality could replace a huge number of custom military systems.
 Change management would not have been an issue because Oracle’s ERP does not do specialized military functions. ($ billion sounds like a lot of money until you realize its only the TCO of around 2 F-35s, which are also useless items that the Air Force purchased…so loosely translated, another day at the office for the US Air Force.)